A Wavelet Plancherel Theory with Application to Multipliers and Sparse Approximations: Greedy sparse continuous wavelet transform

-Assume that we perform our search on $\hf\otimes\hs$, where $\hf$ consists of $K$ nodes.
-The spline sequence $\hf\otimes\hs$ consists of overall $NK$ nodes.
-In general, the linear combination of $\hf\otimes\hs$ with $\exp(i t \bT_1)\hf\otimes\hs$ is a spline sequence with overall $2NK$ nodes.
+Assume that we perform our search on $\hf\otimes\hs$, where $\hf$ consists of $K$ knots.
+The spline sequence $\hf\otimes\hs$ consists of overall $NK$ knots.
+In general, the linear combination of $\hf\otimes\hs$ with $\exp(i t \bT_1)\hf\otimes\hs$ is a spline sequence with overall $2NK$ knots.
 At this stage, it may seem like the data size of our model can increase exponentially as the search algorithm goes deeper, since we keep on summing spline sequences.
 However, we next show that the overall number of values of our model is bounded by $NKL$, at any depth of the search.

-\begin{proposition} Let $\hs$ consist of $N$ equidistant samples $0<\x_0,\ldots,\x_N$, and $\hf$ consist of $K$ nodes $0<\x'_1,\ldots,\x'_K$.
+\begin{proposition} Let $\hs$ consist of $N$ equidistant samples $0<\x_0,\ldots,\x_N$, and $\hf$ consist of $K$ knots $0<\x'_1,\ldots,\x'_K$.
 Consider the coefficient search algorithm of WP4, with $time$-pass based on $L$ nonzero coefficients.
 Consider the $scale$ binary search, such that for slope support $[a,b]$, bisects the band in

 Suppose that the initial slopes satisfy $a\geq\frac{\w'_K}{\w_N}$ and $b\leq \frac{\w'_1}{\w_0}$.
-Then the overall number of nodes of the spline sequence model is approximately bounded by $NKL$ at every search step.
-Namely, for every $\d>0$ there is $N_{\d}>0$ such that for every $N>N_{\d}$, the overall number of nodes of the spline sequence model is bounded by $(1+\d)NKL$. \end{proposition}
+Then the overall number of knots of the spline sequence model is approximately bounded by $NKL$ at every search step.
+Namely, for every $\d>0$ there is $N_{\d}>0$ such that for every $N>N_{\d}$, the overall number of knots of the spline sequence model is bounded by $(1+\d)NKL$. \end{proposition}

-\begin{proof} Each application of $\exp(it\bT_1)$ on a spline sequence creates new nodes, by translating the original nodes along slopes.
-Note that the exponents $\exp(it\bT_1)$ in the Fourier expansion (\ref{eq:T_filter2}) translate in distances along $\cS$ that are multiples of the grid spacing of $\cS$.
-For a node $(\x_n,\x'_k)$, the set of all translated versions of this node along a slope intersecting it, is a regular grid on the slope.
-There are $L$ new nodes due to the first $time$-pass filter.
-More generally, there are $2^jL$ new nodes due to all of the $j$ first $time$-pass filters.
-Now, the partition (\ref{eq:77ghjghjghj}) divides evenly the nodes of $\hf\otimes\hs$ between the two bands of slopes $[a,c]$ and $[c,b]$.
+\begin{proof} Each application of $\exp(it\bT_1)$ on a spline sequence creates new knots, by translating the original knots along slopes.
+Note that the exponentials $\exp(it\bT_1)$ in the Fourier expansion (\ref{eq:T_filter2}) translate in distances along $\cS$ that are multiples of the grid spacing of $\cS$.
+For a knot $(\x_n,\x'_k)$, the set of all translated versions of this knot along a slope intersecting it, is a regular grid on the slope.
+There are $L$ new knots due to the first $time$-pass filter.
+More generally, there are $2^jL$ new knots due to all of the $j$ first $time$-pass filters.
+Now, the partition (\ref{eq:77ghjghjghj}) divides evenly the knots of $\hf\otimes\hs$ between the two bands of slopes $[a,c]$ and $[c,b]$.
 To see this, denote $\l_k=\{(\w'_k,\w_n)\ |\ n=0,\ldots,N\}$.
-For each $k=1,\ldots,K$, the number of nodes of $\l_k$ in the slope band $[a,c]$ is estimated by
+For each $k=1,\ldots,K$, the number of knots of $\l_k$ in the slope band $[a,c]$ is estimated by